smithy-lang/smithy-vscode/README.md

 ## Use with any Maven private registry

-Follow [this instructions](https://get-coursier.io/docs/other-credentials#property-file) to set the credentials file for your Maven private registry.
+Follow [these instructions](https://get-coursier.io/docs/other-credentials#property-file) to set the credentials file for your Maven private registry.
 Here is an example for a Maven registry provided by GitHub:
 ```
 github.username=<ANY_USERNAME>
 github.password=<YOUR_GITHUB_TOKEN>